 He currently is an editorial board member of the Brill book series Studies in Architecture and Urban History, an editorial board member of Planning Perspectives as well as a council member of the International Planning History Society (IPHS) and the Epidemic Urbanism Initiative (EUI).

 He has been a Visiting Fellow at the University of Sydney (Australia), University College Dublin (Ireland), the Universidade Federal de Minas Gerais (Brazil), and Free University Berlin (Germany).
 In 2018 he was awarded the Global Architectural History Teaching Collaborative Global Connections Fellowship, and attended CEPT University, Ahmedabad, India.
 In 2020 he was awarded a Senior Fellowship by Advance HE.
 In 2021 he was elected a Fellow of the Royal Historical Society, Royal Asiatic Society of Great Britain and Ireland, and the Royal Society of Arts.

 He is the recipient of the 2010, 2011, 2014, and 2016 History Department Teaching Award.
 In 2010, 2011, 2015, 2016, 2017, 2018 and 2019 he was awarded the Faculty of Arts Outstanding Teaching Award.
-In 2014 he was a successful applicant to CUHK’s International Partnership Development Programme and Short-Term Faculty Exchange Programme (both undertaken at Brown University, USA), and in 2020 he will visit the University of Western Australia (in Perth, Australia).
+In 2014 and 2019 he was a successful applicant to CUHK’s International Partnership Development Programme.
 He has been awarded two General Research Fund grants from Hong Kong’s Research Grants Council, four CUHK Courseware Development Grants, plus one CUHK Micro-Module Courseware Development Grant, two UGC/CUHK Teaching Development and Language Enhancement Grants, and one CUHK Special Funding Scheme for Online Learning, one CUHK Grant Scheme Funding for Internationalization of the Curriculum, and one Special Funding Scheme to Enhance Student Engagement and Address Student Learning Needs.
 In late-2015/early-2016 he curated an exhibition at the CUHK University Library on ‘The History of the Philippines in Flags and Maps’, and 2017 he was convenor of the conference Southeast Asia in Evolution: Trans-Pacific Agency and the City, c.
 1850-1941.